palonza/TFS-cleanup-scripts/readme.md

 ## RemoveTFS-FromSLN.ps1

-This script removes the `GlobalSection(TeamFoundationVersionControl)` section in each SLN file.
+This script removes the `GlobalSection(TeamFoundationVersionControl)` section in each SLN file (recursively from the current directory).
 Nothing fancy -- it's just a simple state machine that outputs the SLN file line by line but ignores the TFS stuff.

 ## RemoveTFS-FromProjects.ps1

 This script removes 4 nodes in the project files used to indicate a project is under TFS source control -- `SccProjectName`, `SccLocalPath`, `SccAuxPath` and `SccProvider`.
+Again, this script is recursive starting with the current directory.